nicholas-maltbie/FallingParkourDevLog/_posts/2021-08-20-Second-Post.markdown

 # Change List

 Here is the list of changes added to the project since last week:
+* *[v0.0.17](https://github.com/nicholas-maltbie/FallingParkour/pull/20)* - Fixing bugs in spectator code that was added in previous patch.
 * *[v0.0.16](https://github.com/nicholas-maltbie/FallingParkour/pull/18)* - Spectator players, you can now spectate
   other players and static points labeled as "Follow-able" objects when you finish the level.
 * *[v0.0.15](https://github.com/nicholas-maltbie/FallingParkour/pull/17)* - Correcting a small typo in the code.